PlasmaControl/bes-edgeml-models/README.md

 model.train()
 ```

+Other exmaples are in `if __name__ ...` blocks in `train.py` modules.

-`bes_data/` contains small sample datasets (~10 MB HDF5 files) to assist with code development and tools to package BES data on the GA cluster.  `test/` contains pytest tests, and additional usage examples can be inferred from the test scripts.
+`bes_data/` contains small sample datasets (~10 MB HDF5 files) to assist with code development and tools to package BES data on the GA cluster.  `test/` contains pytest tests, and additional examples can be inferred from the test scripts.